 - Ensuring employees who contract COVID-19 stay away from the workplace and remain in self-isolation

-Beyond these agreed upon measures, public sector agencies must take a pragmatic and precautionary approach, by staying abreast of current guidelines issued by the Center for Disease Control (CDC) and monitor advice issued by local, state, and other governmental entities to promote the health and safety of its employees, as well as those who benefit from their services.
+Beyond these agreed-upon measures, public sector agencies must take a pragmatic and precautionary approach, by staying abreast of current guidelines issued by the Center for Disease Control (CDC) and monitoring advice issued by local, state, and other governmental entities to promote the health and safety of its employees, as well as those who benefit from their services.
 The following are some tangible steps we can take to make members of our team feel supported during these difficult times and maintain a safe workplace.

-As members of the human resources community, we need to ensure we are balancing ongoing service delivery with taking care of the individuals who perform those services.
+As members of the human resources community, we must balance ongoing service delivery with taking care of the individuals who perform those services.

 Open the Floor for Questions: Create opportunities for employees to talk and share their thoughts in either an open or a private forum.
 Communicate and publish your plan to support others and make it a point to be more visible and accessible during this period of extraordinary disruption.